 - 1 tsp psyllium husk

 - 1 tsp mixed spice

-- ⅛ tsp vanilla bean powder
+- ⅛ tsp vanilla extract or vanilla bean powder

 - Process almonds and pecans in food processor until it forms coarse crumbs.
 Remove nuts to a bowl and mix in rest of bun ingredients.
 Mixture should be firm enough to roll into balls.